 "None of you is a true believer unless I am dearer to him than his parents, his children, and all other people."
-(Recorded by Bukhari and Muslim)

-1 Compiled from Caraballo, My Great Love for Jesus Christ Led Me to Islam.
+29 Compiled from Caraballo, My Great Love for Jesus Christ Led Me to Islam.

 The Prophet (bpuh) also said: